ITU's 160 anniversary

 Challenges

 However, changing user requirements, industry changes, and an evolving regulatory and policy environment are all creating new challenges for international cooperation.
-Who has right to access geospatial data, and how can misuse be prevented?
+Who has the right to access geospatial data, and how can misuse be prevented?

 ITU’s contribution